-The Register of Parks and Gardens of Special Historic Interest in Wales was first published in six county volumes between 1994 and 2002.
-A supplementary register of additional sites was published in 2007.
-It is not a closed list and sites can be added at any time — there are now nearly 400 sites on the register.
+The statutory register will come into force during 2019.
+It will incorporate the existing non-statutory Register of Parks and Gardens of Special Historic Interest in Wales, which was first published in six county volumes between 1994 and 2002.
+A supplementary volume was published in 2007 and nearly 400 sites have been registered.

-Registration does not bring with it any new consent regimes.
-The purpose of registration is to protect and preserve the essential features of historic parks and gardens, but this need not be a barrier to change.
-Conservation is about the careful management of change: finding the best way to protect and enhance the special qualities of the site so that present and future generations can appreciate and enjoy it.
+The register supports the protection and conservation of historic parks and gardens, but it need not be a barrier to change.
+Conservation is about the careful management of change: finding the best way to protect and enhance the special qualities of a site so that present and future generations can appreciate and enjoy it.
 It is important not to let insensitive development harm the historic and visual character of historic parks and gardens.

-Registered parks and gardens, and their settings, are afforded protection through the planning system.
+Statutory registration will not be accompanied by any new consent regime.
+Registered parks and gardens will continue to be afforded protection through the planning system as set out in Planning Policy Wales.
 The local planning authority consults Cadw on applications affecting registered parks and gardens and/or their settings.
 The local planning authority may also consult the Welsh Historic Gardens Trust.